tetianamohorian/2048/README.md

 ## 👨‍💻 Author

-Created with brain power and joy by [Your Name] — aspiring systems and game developer.
+Created with brain power and joy by [Tetiana] — aspiring systems and game developer.